LessonsFind private instruction suited for you!

 Songwriting & Music Theory

-Murfreesboro Academy of Music is the only lessons facility in the area to also offer private songwriting and music theory lessons.
+Murfreesboro Academy of Music is the only facility in the area to also offer private songwriting and music theory lessons.
 Whether you’re an experienced musician beginning to write original music or a high school student needing some theory tutoring prior to taking college music theory placement exams the Academy’s songwriting and music theory instructors can structure lessons to fit each students needs.
 Music theory lessons cover anything from basic notation, rhythm, and chord structure all the way up to college level topics such as orchestration, tonality, and jazz theory.
 Songwriting lessons cover a wide range of topics and styles.
 Students will compose original music and receive weekly critiques and expert help crafting their songs.

 New Student Guide